 What is skin cancer?

-Skin cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
-A tumor can be cancerous (malignant) or benign.
+Skin cancer begins when healthy cells change and grow out of control, forming a mass called a tumour.
+A tumour can be cancerous (malignant) or benign.

-A malignant tumor can grow and spread to other parts of the body.
-A benign tumor means the tumor can grow but will not spread.
+A malignant tumour can grow and spread to other parts of the body.
+A benign tumour means the tumour can grow but will not spread.

 What is melanoma?